JeanMeche/riegler.fr/src/content/posts/2023-09-30-lazy-loading-mockable/2023-09-30-lazy-loading-mockable.md

 date: "2023-09-30T00:00:00.000Z"
 ---

-Bundle size is a critical subject when bulding a SPA.
+Bundle size is a critical subject when building a SPA.
 The bigger it is, the longer it will take to start the app.
 Framework and developers have been relying more and more on lazy-loading to delay loading of non necessary code.
-The most common one are lazy-loaded routes.
+The most common ones are lazy-loaded routes.

 When it comes to services, we can lazy load it by using a dynamic `import()`.
-Let's take as example a situation where a page displays a heavy WebGL animation that we want to lazy load.
+Let's take as an example a situation where a page displays a heavy WebGL animation that we want to lazy-load.

 We suppose that `HomeAnimation` is a Angular service with `Injectable({providedIn: 'root'})`.